arcus/arcus_skill_series_sql/sql_joins/sql_joins.md

 ## Join Criteria

-Join criteria are conditions that mean that rows from two different tables belong together or "match".
-For example, what makes a row from the math\_grades table match up with a row from the language\_grades table?

-Your criteria might be something like:

-* Join the rows from "depression\_scale" with rows from "subject\_address" **... but only if the subject ID field matches**
-* Join the rows from "items" with the rows from "orders" **... but only if the item ID field matches**
-* Join the rows from "biology\_grades" with the rows from "psychology\_grades" **... but only if the student ID is the same and the semester is the same**

-When the conditions in your join criteria evaluate as TRUE for a row then a join will be performed for those rows, and when the join criteria are evaluated as FALSE no join for those rows will take place.

-### Data Relationships

-As a reminder, SQL is a **relational database**, so it's not surprising that we talk about data relationships in this module.
-Equality is one kind of relationship, when two data points are identical, but other relationships, like "less than" or "between" will also prove useful when we set up our join criteria.
+--{{0}}--
+The second component of a SQL Join, regardless of the join type, is the set of conditions  by which rows from two different tables are said to "match", called join criteria.
 Join criteria will be some sort of relationship statement referencing data that occurs in both tables you want to join.
 This relationship statement will be valuated to TRUE or FALSE when your join is executed.

-Often, the relationship is equality -- you're looking for a perfect match.
-We'll start with equality, the most frequently used condition, on the next page.
+What makes a row from the math\_grades table match up with a row from the language\_grades table?

+Let's look at some examples of join criteria:

+--{{1}}--
+As a reminder, SQL is a **relational database**, so it's not surprising that we talk about data relationships here.
+If for example you had the two tables "depression scale" and "subject address", you might want to match on the common field "subject ID".

+{{1}}
+Join the rows from "depression\_scale" with rows from "subject\_address" **... but only if the subject ID field matches**

+--{{2}}--
+Similarly, if you had the two tables "items" and "orders", you might want a subset of data, but ony where the item ID is the same.

+{{2}}
+Join the rows from "items" with the rows from "orders" **... but only if the item ID field matches**

+--{{3}}--
+You can also have more than one condition to match on-- in this case, perhaps we want not only to match the student IDs between the two tables, but also the semester.

+{{3}}
+Join the rows from "biology\_grades" with the rows from "psychology\_grades" **... but only if the student ID is the same and the semester is the same**

+--{{3}}--
+When the conditions in your join criteria evaluate as TRUE for a row then a join will be performed for those rows, and when the join criteria are evaluated as FALSE no join for those rows will take place.
+Often, the relationship is equality, such as in the examples above -- you're looking for a perfect match between your two tables (though this is not always the case, as we'll see later).

 ### Examples of Equality

-**Example 1**
+--{{0}}--
+Equality is the most frequently used condition for joins, when you are looking for "matches" between two tables.
+We've already seen a few general examples, but now let's look at some tables and how we might express our criteria in SQL.

+Equality is the most frequently used condition for joins.

+--{{1}}--
 Do you have subject identifiers or student ID numbers in two different tables?
 This shared information can be used to connect (join) data from these tables, based on the identifier being equal.

+--{{1}}--
 For example, if the subject ID matches, a row from table A and a row from table B will be joined.
 If the subject ID doesn't match, these rows won't be joined.
 Maybe we're trying to match lung cancer occurrence and smoking exposure in the same row:

+{{1}}
+*****

+**Example 1**

 **disease**